Read the latest and greatest from our team

 Life After Rehab and Living Sober

 The family dynamics of addiction and their potential long-term impact, if left untreated, only strengthen the case for getting a loved one with an SUD into treatment as soon as possible.
 Equally critical are the implications of these dynamics for family life after rehab.
-One very clear implication is the central importance of family involvement in the recovery process.
+One very clear implication is the central importance of family involvement in the recovery process and continuing care.

 A number of studies have underlined just how important this element is in boosting recovery outcomes.
 Family involvement in substance abuse treatment increases engagement rates for entry into treatment, decreases dropout rates during treatment, and predicts better long‐term outcomes, according to research-based treatment recommendations from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Among the many research findings is the following example: that group therapy—and, in particular, family group therapy—can be a more effective therapeutic intervention than individual therapy.